What qualifications do I need to become a welder?

 • Recollect following all the safety regulations while working.

-• To handle the temperature of flame and metals during the welding process.
+• To handle the temperature of the flame and metals during the welding process.

 • Clean all the welding equipment once you have completed your work.

-Here are six simple steps to know to become a qualified welder.
+Here are six simple steps to become a qualified welder.

 1. Research Different Types Of Welding Jobs